I'm your host and America's anchor man, El Rushbow, Half My Brain.

 The reason I bring this up, though, is because I told you people mere moments ago that if you go to the right websites, you will read that this was all done on purpose, that Whittington agreed to be shot by Cheney in order to take this very Libby story off the front pages, the story that this columnist in North Carolina refers to.

-So you've got the Kooks who have somehow have bought into this notion, this whole thing was a plot, a conspiracy.
+So you've got the kooks who have somehow have bought into this notion this whole thing was a plot, a conspiracy.

-Uh and now you've got this guy adding to it by suggesting that Cheney's sending Libby a message to shut up.
+And now you've got this guy adding to it by suggesting that Cheney's sending Libby a message to shut up.

-I have a little owl for that.
+I have a loud for that.

-I just it uh the first half of it doesn't read that way.
+The first half of it doesn't read that way.

 Finally, a national survey suggests that you actually can buy happiness.

-Now there was a story yesterday that says that uh uh money can't buy happiness, but says here you can.
+Now there was a story yesterday that says that money can't buy happiness.

 Rich Republican churchgoers must be the happiest people on earth.